AntonKorznikov/TrueSentiment/README.md

   make test

-## Continuous Integration

-The project uses GitHub Actions for continuous integration.
-Every commit triggers the workflow to build and test the project.

 ## Project Structure

 - `preprocessing/`: Contains scripts and tests for data preprocessing.
 - `processing/`: Contains scripts and tests for running the sentiment analysis model.
 - `postprocessing/`: Contains scripts and tests for processing the model's output.
 - `examples/`: Contains example input and output files.
-- `.github/workflows/`: Contains GitHub Actions workflow configurations.
 - `scripts/`: Utility scripts for running the entire pipeline.